Estimated reading time: 24 minutes

 The moment anything affects your income is when you must evaluate your financial position.

-The emergency savings is there to help buy you some time until you can get a plan of action in place or at least your Plan B.
+The emergency savings is there to help buy you some time until you can get a plan of action or at least your Plan B.

-I often tell my readers to never depend solely on emergency savings and to always have that extra plan in place just in case the worst happens.
+I often tell my readers never to depend solely on emergency savings and always have that extra plan in place just in case the worst happens.

-Do you remember when I mentioned that my mother-in-laws bank account was frozen after her husband passed away last year?
+Do you remember when I blogged about a woman’s frozen bank account after her Husband passed away last year?

-Well, we made lots of phone calls to explain the financial hardship she was having in order to keep creditors in the loop.
+We made many phone calls to explain her financial hardship to keep creditors in the loop.